Rowland Hill, 2nd Viscount Hill

 Rowland Hill, 2nd Viscount Hill (10 May 1800 – 3 January 1875), known as Sir Rowland Hill, Bt, between 1824 and 1842, was a British peer and Tory politician.

 Background

 Hill was the son of Colonel John Hill, eldest son of Sir John Hill, 3rd Baronet.
-His mother was Elizabeth, daughter of Philip Cornish, while the renowned military figures Rowland Hill, 1st Viscount Hill, Thomas Noel Hill, Robert Chambre Hill and Clement Delves Hill were his uncles.
+His mother was Elizabeth, daughter of Philip Cornish Rhodes, while the renowned military figures Rowland Hill, 1st Viscount Hill, Sir Robert Hill, Clement Hill and Sir Thomas Hill were his uncles.
 He was educated at Oriel College, Oxford, where he graduated MA in 1820.

 Political career

 Hill was returned to Parliament for Shropshire in 1821, a seat he held until 1832, when the constituency was abolished.
 He then represented North Shropshire between 1832 and 1842.
 He succeeded his grandfather as fourth Baronet of Hawkstone in 1824.
 In 1842 he also succeeded his uncle as second Viscount Hill according to a special remainder in the letters patent and was able to take a seat in the House of Lords.
 Between 1845 and 1875 he served as Lord Lieutenant of Shropshire.